Welcome to 1W!

 -Children need to read daily and have this recorded in the reading diary, purple folders need to be in school every day.

--P.E is on a Friday afternoon.
+-P.E is on Monday and Thursday.
 Children need to come to school wearing their P.E kit (black bottoms, black trainers, green Corpus t-shirt).

--Please check SeeSaw and Arbour regularly for updates including information about school trips (Mousike Ensemble on Tuesday 21st March 2023 and Warwick Castle on Friday 24th March 2023).
+-Please check SeeSaw and Arbour regularly for updates including information about school trips.

 Year 1 reading